Founder and Director

 For mindfulness to become the determining force in our attitude towards life, we need to practice a purposeful kind of attention that we are not usually accustomed to.

-Dr. Treyvaud is an adult, and child and adolescent psychiatrist.
+Dr. Treyvaud is an adult, child and adolescent psychiatrist, who now only sees older adolescents and adults.
 He is a fellow of the Royal College of Physicians and Surgeons of Canada, of the equivalent college in Switzerland (FMH) and a full member of the Canadian Group Psychotherapy Association.
-He is also a member of the medical advisory board of the ILC (Improving the Life of Children) Foundation, bringing his expertise in mindfulness to the development of a treatment program for children with chronic pain.
+He was also a member of the medical advisory board of the ILC (Improving the Life of Children) Foundation, bringing his expertise in mindfulness to the development of a treatment program for children with chronic pain.